Florida Jambalaya with Shrimp & Sausage

 I hope you enjoy this delicious recipe for Florida Jambalaya as much as I do.
 It’s perfect for enjoying during the Summer months or for a Florida-inspired Mardis Gras celebration – laissez les bons temps rouler!

-"Florida Jambalaya with Shrimp & Sausage"Author: Bon Appétit MagazineServes: 4Ingredients
+5.0 from 1 reviews"Florida Jambalaya with Shrimp & Sausage"Author: Bon Appétit MagazineServes: 4Ingredients

 - 3 Tablespoons salted butter